jopey-woof/turt3/docs/setup-summary.md

 - Systemd services for kiosk mode
 - Udev rules for hardware devices
 - Docker Compose for container management
+- Placeholder values for all sensitive information (secure by default)

 ### ✅ Deployment Scripts
 - Automated installation and configuration